 COURSE DESCRIPTIONS St. Stephen's provides a demanding academic program taking full advantage of its location in the historic center of Rome.
-In developing and nurturing the whole student, St. Stephen's provides a rigorous college preparatory curriculum, which is balanced by a diverse cocurricular program that fulfills the requirements for the full International Baccalaureate Diploma Programme and a US high school diploma.
+In developing and nurturing the whole student, St. Stephen's provides a rigorous college preparatory curriculum, which is balanced by a diverse co-curricular program that fulfills the requirements for the full International Baccalaureate Diploma Programme and a US high school diploma.
 Our education model in grades 9 and 10 encourages students to excel and gain confidence in their academic choices.
-This approach is further supported by an option in a student's sophomore year to take the College and Work Readiness Assessment, which directly measures performance on critical-thinking and written communication skills.
 This two-year academic plan provides an excellent segue to the IB coursework students will carry out in grades 11 and 12.
-Specialized classes such as City of Rome, Classical Greek & Roman Studies, Latin, Arabic, and Renaissance & Baroque Art History that fully exploit the local context add to the richness and diversity of a St. Stephen's education.
+Specialized classes such as City of Rome 1 and 2, Classical Greek & Roman Studies, Latin, Greek, Arabic, Italian Language, and Art History that fully exploit the local context add to the richness and diversity of a St. Stephen's education.
 Our proud tradition of academic excellence brings all the best elements of American and international education traditions to our students.
 In 1975, St. Stephen's was the first school in Italy to offer the International Baccalaureate Programme to students in grades 11 and 12.
 As a leading IB World School, our graduates have consistently ranked in the top percentile of IB exams, including perfect scores of 42 and the highest IB scores in the history of the School in recent years.
-Our average IB score is 35.
+Our average IB score is 36.